Summary |

 Clearly, first generation hybrids and early backcrosses from the Urals region ('riphaeus' types with well-mixed genes) cannot be regarded as Siberian Chiffchaffs.

-Conversely, trace levels of introgression (and slight 'fulvescens' traits sensu stricto), among individuals across the allopatric West Siberian Plain, need not disbar diagnosis as 'Siberian Chiffchaff'.
-(See, for example, general discussions of the 'genic view' of species and 'speciation genes' in Wu (2001) and 'introgression' and 'semipermeable species boundary' in Hybridization, Introgression, and the Nature of Species Boundaries (Harrison and Larson 2014).
+Pragmatically, fractional levels of introgression (and slight 'fulvescens' traits sensu stricto), among individuals across the allopatric West Siberian Plain, should not disbar diagnosis as 'Siberian Chiffchaff'.

-Despite these significant differences in the population levels of genetic mixing, there will be individual variation in appearance (e.g. extent of yellow) among 'riphaeus' types from the sympatric zone and 'fulvescens' sensu stricto types from the West Siberian Plain.
+Despite significant differences in the levels of genetic mixing in the sympatric and allopatric populations, there will be individual variations in appearance (e.g. extent of yellow) among 'riphaeus' types from the sympatric zone and 'fulvescens' sensu stricto types from the West Siberian Plain.
 Shipilina et al. reported that, in the sympatric zone, even Chiffchaffs with the appearance of 'pure tristis' and with tristis mtDNA can have abietinus alleles within their nuclear genetic make-up.
 No non-invasive criteria for tristis will be infallible.
 Inevitably, there will remain a 'margin of error'.
-Where preferred, the phrase 'showing the characters of tristis' might be applied.
+Where preferred, the phrase 'showing the characters of tristis' might be applied to individuals identified as such purely on the basis of field observations.

-Key assumptions in adopting a pragmatic approach are that: (a) most tristis candidates reaching western Europe originate from outside the hybrid zone (this remains to be demonstrated and, conceivably, may be false); (b) Chiffchaffs with slight 'fulvescens' traits found across the West Siberian Plain (a very likely source for birds reaching the west) have only 'fractional' introgression and are reasonably diagnosed as Siberian Chiffchaffs.
+Key assumptions in adopting a 'pragmatic' approach are that: (a) most tristis candidates reaching western Europe originate from outside the hybrid zone (this remains to be demonstrated and, conceivably, may be false); (b) the vast majority of Chiffchaffs with slight 'fulvescens' traits found across the West Siberian Plain (a very likely source for birds reaching the west) have only 'fractional' introgression and are reasonably diagnosed as Siberian Chiffchaffs.

-To validate a pragmatic approach, 'whole genome sequencing' is required for a meaningful sample of tristis candidates reaching Western Europe and for 'fulvescens' individuals originating in the West Siberian Plain..
+Hence, to validate the 'pragmatic' approach, 'whole genome sequencing' is required for a meaningful sample of tristis candidates reaching Western Europe and for 'fulvescens' individuals originating in the West Siberian Plain.

 Chiffchaffs which exhibit a deficit of olive and yellow but also relatively 'grey and white' plumage (lacking the characteristic tan-brown and buff' hues of tristis) should not be assumed to be tristis adversely affected by light conditions.
-Careful and extended observations confirm that a 'grey and white' appearance can be genuine and enduring.
-Such individuals may include paler and greyer examples of abietinus, 'riphaeus' type hybrids from the region of sympatry and, conceivably, Chiffchaffs from the SE of the species' range, which combine greyer upperparts and whiter underparts with a tristis-like call.
+Careful and extended observations confirm that a 'grey and white' appearance can be genuine and enduring and not a fleeting impression resulting from so-called 'morphing'.
+Such genuinely 'grey-and-white' individuals may include paler and greyer examples of abietinus, 'riphaeus' type hybrids from the region of sympatry and, conceivably, Chiffchaffs from the SE of the species' range, some of which combine greyer upperparts and whiter underparts with a tristis-like call.

 When evaluating the status of tristis in Britain, using 2008 as a sample year, the BBRC 'tristis panel' adopted criteria based upon pragmatic yet conservative criteria.
 In order to exclude likely hybrids (as practicably as possible) and variant abietinus, more-evidently intermediate-looking individuals and enigmatic 'grey and white Bonelli's-like' individuals (see main text) were excluded, both differing too significantly from the 'classic' criteria.
 Song and call were also given due consideration but not deemed to be unequivocally diagnostic (Stoddart 2008, Dean et al. 2010).

-Based upon the criteria adopted, the panel concluded that 'Siberian Chiffchaff ' was a scarce rather than rare visitor (49 of 57 submitted reports were accredited while a 'scaled' estimate from newslines' reports suggested around 120 during 2008).
-'Scarce migrant reports', published annually in British Birds, indicate comparable or somewhat enhanced numbers in subsequent years.
+Based upon the criteria adopted, the panel concluded that 'Siberian Chiffchaff ' was a scarce rather than rare visitor (49 of 57 submitted reports were accredited, while a 'scaled' estimate from newslines' reports suggested around 120 during 2008).
+'Scarce migrant reports', published annually in British Birds, included tristis between 2008 and 2019 and indicate increasing numbers, rising to 500 by 2019.

-Field identification of 'Siberian Chiffchaff' remains challenging.
+In the field, certain determination of thoroughbred 'Siberian Chiffchaff' remains challenging.
 It requires very careful evaluation of vocalisations and morphology and an acceptance that 100% failsafe diagnosis is unachievable.